 Productions cannot be stopped or paused once they have been started.
 However, you may delete the production once it has stopped processing.

-You may delete your production by clicking on the trash can icon located in the top right corner of the production you desire to delete.
+You may delete your production by clicking the trash can icon located in the upper-right corner of the production you want to delete.